-Service developers often make a tradeoff between development cycle time and server performance.
 Go helps reduce the need to make this tradeoff, with its fast build times that enable iterative development, lower memory and CPU utilization.
 Servers built with Go experience instant start up times and are cheaper to run in pay-as-you-go and serverless deployments.

 Go addresses many challenges developers face with the modern cloud, delivering standard idiomatic APIs, and built in concurrency to take advantage of multicore processors.
 Go’s low-latency and “no knob” tuning make Go a great balance between performance and productivity - granting engineering teams the power to choose and the power to move.

-How to use Go for Cloud Computing
+Use Go for Cloud Computing

 Go’s strengths shine when it comes to building services.
 Its speed and built-in support for concurrency results in fast and efficient services, while static typing, robust tooling, and emphasis on simplicity and readability help build reliable and maintainable code.